 Applicant households qualify for apartment units with of a particular bedroom size based on their size and household composition.
 Applicant households may select waiting lists with bedroom sizes between the minimum and maximum bedroom sizes for which they qualify.

-a)
+a) The following guidelines will determine each family’s unit size without overcrowding or over-housing: